 Dr. Cohen treats all children.
-We recommend our little loved ones to start seeing our office regularly from age of 3.
+We recommend that our little loved ones start seeing our office regularly from the age of 3.

-Baby teeth are as important.
-If dental caries are present, it’s important for them to be restored, just like adult teeth.
+Baby teeth are just as important as adult teeth.
+If dental caries are present, it’s important for them to be restored, as it is in adults.
 Unrestored dental caries (cavities) in baby teeth will result in infections that may only be treated by root canal or extraction.
-Baby teeth are necessary to be healthy and remain in child mouth until adult teeth are ready to erupt.
+It is necessary for baby teeth to be healthy and remain in the child’s mouth until the adult teeth are ready to erupt.
 Premature loss of baby teeth can result in altered oral and dental development and altered dental growth development.

 Our office routinely provides the following pediatric services: